Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Jeffrey Epstein: Filthy Wealthy

-This four-part documentary brings to life the sobering tales that made newspaper headlines internationally final 12 months when financier Jeffrey Epstein died in jail whereas going through fees of intercourse trafficking.
+This four-part documentary brings to life the sobering tales that made newspaper headlines the world over final yr when financier Jeffrey Epstein died in jail whereas dealing with costs of intercourse trafficking.

 Watch on Netflix